-Zafer Çetin*, Tuncay Bayrak, Hasan Oğul, Eyüp İlker Saygılı and Esra Küpeli Akkol*
+Zafer Çetin*, Tuncay Bayrak, Hasan Oğul, Eyüp İlker Saygılı and Esra Küpeli Akkol* Pages 1 - 16 ( 16 )

 Objective: The outbreak of COVID-19 caused by SARS-CoV-2 has promptly spread worldwide.
-This study aimed to predict mature miRNA sequences in the SARS-CoV-2 genome, their effects on protein-protein interactions in the affected cells, gene-drug relationships to detect possible drug candidates.
+This study aimed to predict mature miRNA sequences in the SARS-CoV-2 genome, their effects on protein-protein interactions in the affected cells, and gene-drug relationships to detect possible drug candidates.

 Results: A total of 62 candidate hairpins were detected by VMir analysis.
-Three hairpin structures classified as true precursor miRNAs by miRBoost.
+Three hairpin structures were classified as true precursor miRNAs by miRBoost.
 Five different mutations were detected in precursor miRNA sequences in 100 SARS-CoV-2 viral genomes.
 Mutations slightly elevated MFE values and entropy in precursor miRNAs.
 Gene ontology terms associated with fibrotic pathways and immune system were found to be enriched in PANTHER, KEGG and Wiki pathway analysis.
 PPI analysis showed a network between 60 genes.
 CytoHubba analysis showed SMAD1 as a hub gene in the network.
-The targets of the predicted miRNAs, FAM214A, PPM1E, NUFIP2 and FAT4 were downregulated in SARS-CoV-2 infected A549 cells.
+The targets of the predicted miRNAs, FAM214A, PPM1E, NUFIP2 and FAT4, were downregulated in SARS-CoV-2 infected A549 cells.

-Conclusion: miRNAs in the SARS-CoV-2 virus genome may contribute to the emergence of the Covid-19 clinic by activating pathways associated with the fibrosis in the cells infected by the virus and modulating the innate immune system.
+Conclusion: miRNAs in the SARS-CoV-2 virus genome may contribute to the emergence of the Covid-19 infection by activating pathways associated with fibrosis in the cells infected by the virus and modulating the innate immune system.
 The hub protein between these pathways may be the SMAD1, which has an effective role in TGF signal transduction.

-Covid-19, SARS-CoV-2, in silico, miRNA, SMAD1, pandemic
+Covid-19, SARS-CoV-2, in silico, miRNA, SMAD1, pandemic.

 Department of Medical Biology, School of Medicine, SANKO University, 27090, Gaziantep, Turkish Medicines and Medical Devices Agency, Ankara, Faculty of Computer Sciences, Østfold University College, P.O.
 Box 700, 1757 Halden, Department of Medical Biochemistry, School of Medicine, SANKO University, 27090, Gaziantep, Department of Pharmacognosy, Faculty of Pharmacy, Gazi University, 06330, Etiler, Ankara